-Some cash holders will invest overseas, where there isn't inflation.
-But they'll find that there isn't as much demand for their currency since there's so much of it.
-That's why inflation will push the value of a currency down.
+Some cash holders will invest overseas where there isn't inflation, but they'll find that there isn't as much demand for their currency because there's so much of it.
+That's why inflation can push the value of a currency down.

-Third, a country's economic growth and financial stability impact its exchange rates.
+Third, a country's economic growth and financial stability affect its currency exchange rates.
 If the country has a strong, growing economy, then investors will buy its goods and services.
-They'll need more of its currency to do so.
+They'll need more of their currency to do so.
 If the financial stability looks bad, they will be less willing to invest in that country.
 They want to be sure they will get paid back if they hold government bonds in that currency.

 If you're traveling overseas to another country that uses a different currency, you must plan for exchange rate values.
 When the U.S. dollar is strong, you can buy more foreign currency and enjoy a more affordable trip.
 If the U.S. dollar is weak, your trip will cost more, because you can't buy as much foreign currency for the same amount of dollars.
 Because the exchange rate varies, you might find that the cost of your trip has changed since you started planning it.
 This is just one of the ways exchange rates affect your personal finances.